Anticyclotomic Euler systems for unitary groups: Introduction

-\item The smooth dual of a representation will be denoted by $(-)^\vee$ and the linear dual by $(-)^*$. \item For a smooth quasi-projective scheme $X$ over a number field $F$, we let $\opn{H}^\bullet_{\mathrm{mot}}\left(X, \mathscr{F} \right)$ denote its motivic cohomology valued in some relative Chow motive $\mathscr{F}$. \item All \'{e}tale cohomology groups refer to continuous \'{e}tale cohomology in the sense of Jannsen (\cite{Jannsen1988}).
-A subscript $ c $ will denote the compactly supported version. \item If $H$ and $G$ are locally profinite groups, and $\sigma$, $\pi$ smooth representations of $H$ and $G$ respectively, then $\sigma \boxtimes \pi$ will denote the tensor product representation of $H \times G$. \item Unless specified otherwise, all automorphic representations are assumed to be unitary. \end{itemize}
+where $\mbf{1}_X$ denotes the trivial motive.
+This definition is compatible with the one arising from algebraic $K$-theory by \cite[Corollary 14.2.14]{CDMixed}, and since the categories $\opn{DM}_{B, c}(-)$ satisfy the six functor formalism, we can define pushforwards/pullbacks between these cohomology groups (see \cite[\S 4.1]{Lemma17} and the references therein). \item All \'{e}tale cohomology groups refer to continuous \'{e}tale cohomology in the sense of Jannsen (\cite{Jannsen1988}).
+A subscript $ c $ will denote the compactly supported version. \item If $H$ and $G$ are locally profinite groups, and $\sigma$, $\pi$ smooth representations of $H$ and $G$ respectively, then $\sigma \boxtimes \pi$ will denote the tensor product representation of $H \times G$. \item If $\mbf{G}$ is an algebraic group over $\mbb{Q}$ and $F$ is a characteristic zero field, then we write $\opn{Rep}_F(\mbf{G})$ for the category of algebraic representations of $\mbf{G}_F$. \item Unless specified otherwise, all automorphic representations are assumed to be unitary. \item Unless specified otherwise, all modules over a group ring will be \emph{left} modules. \item For $\Phi = \Qpb$ or a finite extension of $\mbb{Q}_p$, with ring of integers $\ordd$, and $T$ a finite-free $\ordd$-module with a continuous action of $\Gal(\overline{\mbb{Q}}/E)$, we set